mitia-anah/capstone-project/z_challenge.md

 2. Timeout for 3 seconds (to simulate an order being placed)
 3. Log "Order placed!" to the console
 4. Empty out the cart

+# Challenge
+1. Only render the "Place Order" button if there are items in the cart
+2. Change the trash icon to a filled-in trash icon when hovering over it Filled trash icon to use when hovering:
+<i className="ri-delete-bin-fill"></i>
+Empty trash icon to use when NOT hovering:
+<i className="ri-delete-bin-line"></i>

+# Challenge
+Synchronize the data on the app, to localStorage.
+The logic will happen in the Context file.
+Don't forget to update the local storage everytime you update the state.

+how to integrate local storage in the project step 1: check if something with the key you chose is in local storage if yes -> set it to state if no -> get the data as usual step 2: everytime the value in state change, update the localstorage with the state value
+# Challenge:
+     *
+     * Using useEffect and useRef, make it so when this hook first loads,
+     * it sets up the "mouseenter" and "mouseleave" event listeners on the ref.
+     *
+     * Remember: the ref.current will represent the DOM node, which is where you can
+     * do imperative commands like `.addEventListener` and `removeEventListener`.